 - Korean Soy Sauce: What Should I Buy?

 - Gluten-Free Gochujang Brands; And

 - Korean Sweet Potato Latte (Goguma Latte)

 - Tteokkochi (Korean Rice Cake Skewers); And

 - Korean Rice Paper Tteokbokki

-And, finally, we would love to hear from you through our social media as well!
-You can follow us at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
-Or, if you would like more articles like these, you can subscribe to our blog by joining our mailing list.
-We hope you enjoyed learning about persimmons!
-Soon, we will be publishing more recipes using this Korean ingredient!
+And, finally, I would love to hear from you through our social media as well!
+You can follow me at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
+I also started a vlog Youtube channel with my husband!
+Or, if you would like more articles like these, you can subscribe to the blog by joining the mailing list.
+Let me know if you try using persimmons while cooking!
 Thank you so much for stopping by!